Monster (R.E.M. album): Composition

 Unlike R.E.M.'s previous two albums, Monster incorporated distorted guitar tones, minimal overdubs, and touches of 1970s glam rock.
 Peter Buck described the album as "a 'rock' record, with the 'rock' in quotation marks."
 He explained, "That's not what we started out to make, but that's certainly how it turned out to be.
 There's a nudge, nudge, wink, wink feel to the whole record.
 Like, it's a rock record, but is it really?"
 Mike Mills told Time, "On past albums we had been exploring acoustic instruments, trying to use the piano and mandolin, and we did it about all we wanted to do it.
 And you come back to the fact that playing loud electric-guitar music is about as fun as music can be."
 Stipe's vocals were pushed down in the mix.
 Buck's guitar work on the album was inspired by the tremolo-heavy guitar playing of Glen Johansson of Echobelly, who supported R.E.M. on some of the Monster Tour.
-The album's music has been described as grunge and alternative rock by critics.
+The album's music has been described as grunge, alternative rock, and glam rock.
+One critic noted its "sloppy lo-fi fun-isms" in contrast to New Adventures in Hi-Fi.
 The band has called it a "foxy, in-your-face, punk rock, trashed and stupid" record.
 "What's the Frequency, Kenneth?", "Crush with Eyeliner" and "Circus Envy" have been described as glam rock.

 Stipe wrote Monster's lyrics in character; this, according to biographer Dan Buckley, "set the real Stipe at a distance from the mask adopted for each song."
 The album dealt with the nature of celebrity and "the creepiness of fandom as pathology".
 Buck called the album a reaction to the band's popularity: "When I read the lyrics I thought, all these guys are totally fucked up.
 I don't know who they are, because they're not Michael.
 I would say that this was the only time where he's done characters that are creepy, and I don't know if anyone got that.
 He was getting out his things by acting out these parts that are not him."
 The band noted that at the end of certain songs, they left blank choruses (where Mills and Berry would usually sing harmony) so fans could sing along.